Amgen 2001 Annual Report Download - page 20

 rapid deterioration of joint function

-often occurs within the first few years of
+often occurs within the rst few years of

 the disease.
 This leaves a small window